 Sales and collection of portable batteries and accumulators

 Sales (products put on the market) and collection (waste collected) of portable batteries and accumulators from 2009 to 2019 are presented in Tables 1a and 1b, covering data for the European Union, the EU Member States, and for available EFTA countries.
 In 2019, around 205 000 tonnes of portable batteries and accumulators were put on the market (sales) in the EU, while around 100 000 tonnes of used portable batteries and accumulators were collected as recyclable waste.
 Thus, slightly more than half of the average annual sales of portable batteries (calculated on the period 2017-2019) were collected for recycling in year 2019.

 The Batteries Directive defines targets for the collection rates of portable batteries and accumulators.
 The target for 2012 was a collection rate of 25 %, rising to 45 % by 2016.
-Around three quarters of the EU Member States for which 2018 data are available recorded a collection rate of waste batteries of 45 % or more, with the highest nearly attaining 91 %; moreover, the Member State that has not yet reported 2019 data had reached the collection target in the previous year (2018) (see Table 2).
+Seventeen of the EU Member States for which 2018 data are available recorded a collection rate of waste batteries of 45 % or more, with the highest nearly attaining 91 %; moreover, the Member State that has not yet reported 2019 data had reached the collection target in the previous year (2018) (see Table 2).
 The most recent available data indicates a collection rate above 25 % for all EU Member States.
 Collection rates are calculated based on the sales data in Table 1a and the collection data in Table 1b, as a ratio of the weight of the collected batteries in a reference year divided by the average of the weight of the batteries sold during the reference year and the previous two years.

 Recycling of batteries and accumulators